 - Low maintenance makes them popular for the post-retired crowd ready to travel and spend their time doing what they love to do.

 - A patio home is usually less expensive than purchasing a single family home, especially when adding in costs of insurance, yard work, repairs, upkeep, etc.

 - Patio homes typically have open floor plans, making them not as crowded as townhomes or condominiums.

 - Patio homes within a community setting typically include amenities, such as a fitness center, pool, dining, etc.

 - Less common than townhouses or condominiums.

-- Patio homes in senior living communities often fill up fast, with some communities having waitlist.
+- Patio homes in senior living communities often fill up fast, with some communities having a waiting list.

 - Determining costs may be more complicated as patio homes within a community may have entrance fees and monthly fees for the gained services, amenities and care.
 Use our cost comparison worksheet to see how your costs compare to the cost of living at Twin Towers.